 Could I have done so many things differently?
 Absolutely.

 I may have a vulnerability hangover after hitting ‘publish.’

 No one wants to be the irresponsible Mom.

 No one wants to announce to the world that they were the irresponsible Mom.
 Even reliving this story makes me feel all the feels again.

-But I was compelled to share this to remind parents that the most innocent plans can go south at an alarming rate.
-And that we all need to be prepared.
+But I want to remind parents that innocent plans can go south at an alarming rate.
+And we all need to be prepared.